 - a.
-Exist entirely between X_R =-50 and X_R = -600, below Z=550 and inboard of Y=250. - b.
+Exist entirely between $X_R = -50$ and $X_R = -600$ , below Z=550 and inboard of Y=250. - b.
 Lie entirely between the Rear Bodywork surfaces and a 50mm external offset of them. - c.
 In side-view, lie entirely within an axis-aligned rectangle which is 350mm long and 120mm high. - d.
 Intersect the Rear Bodywork surfaces around its entire periphery. - e.
 Only comprise convex curvature, with a minimum radius of 20mm. - f.
 At no point on its surface have a normal with a negative X component that subtends an angle greater than 20deg to an X plane.

 Once the Bodywork Blister surfaces are fully defined, the Bodywork Blister and Rear Bodywork must be trimmed to each other, such that no overlapping surfaces remain.
-A fillet radius, no smaller than 20mm, must be applied along the periphery of where these surfaces intersect.
+A fillet radius, no smaller than 20mm, must be applied along the intersection between these surfaces.